CZ-NIC/knot-resolver/doc/deployment-docker.rst

     docker run --rm -ti -P docker.io/cznic/knot-resolver

 The configuration file is located at ``/etc/knot-resolver/config.yml`` and the cache is at ``/var/cache/knot-resolver``.
-Having persistent cache in a mounted volume will help a lot with performance just after restart.
+We recommend configuring a persistent cache across container restarts.

 .. warning::